 HOUSTER ARCH Part of a bottle oven.
 Alternative name for the glut arch positioned below the baiting mouth.

 HOVEL Part of a bottle oven.
-Huge cone or bottle shaped brick structure built to fully enclose the main business end of the oven.
+Huge cone or bottle shaped brick structure built to fully enclose the main business end (the firing chamber) of the oven.
 May be up to 70 feet high.
+The hovel creates draught, takes away the smoke and protects the firing chamber from the weather.

 HOVEL OVEN Type or particular design of bottle oven.
 No two designs are ever the same.
 The oven itself (which may contain around 1200 saggars) stands in the centre of a circular freestanding hovel built of brick and shaped like a bottle. the neck of the hovel forms the chimney stack which creates the draught and carries off the smoke and gases from the burning coal.
 Sufficient space is left between the outside of the oven and the hovel wall to allow the fireman to wheel in coal in a barrow and to shovel it onto the fire in the mouths (baiting).
 The hovel fully protects the fires in the mouths from the elements.
 The heat created within the hovel is unbearable during a firing.
 More about bottle ovens here>